-Unlawful Concealed Carry of a Firearm or Weapon
+Unlawful Concealed Carry Of A Firearm Or Weapon

 If you are not licensed to do so, carrying a concealed weapon or firearm in Florida can lead to a misdemeanor or felony charge.
 A conviction can result in your spending time in jail or prison for years.
 Additionally, you may be fined hundreds to thousands of dollars.
 Still, being charged with the offense does not mean that you are guilty or will face the maximum penalties.
 By aggressively fighting the allegations, you can seek to avoid or minimize punishments, mitigating any long-term consequences of a conviction.

-Florida's Law on Carrying a Concealed Weapon
+Florida’s Law On Carrying A Concealed Weapon

 Florida law allows individuals to carry concealed weapons and firearms for defense purposes, as long as they go through the proper channels and get a concealed weapon license (Florida Statutes § 790.06).
-The Department of Agriculture and Consumer Affairs will issue a concealed weapon license valid for 7 years to qualifying individuals.
+The Department of Agriculture and Consumer Affairs will issue a concealed weapon license valid for seven years to qualifying individuals.

-To be eligible for a concealed weapon license, among other things, the applicant must:
+To be eligible for a concealed weapon license, among other things, the

 - Be a resident and citizen of the U.S.